blue-build/modules/README.md

 - Implement error-checks for scenarios where the image-maintainer might misconfigure the module.
 - Use `snake_case` for functions and variables changed by the code.
 - Use `SCREAMING_SNAKE_CASE` for variables that are set once and stay unchanged.
-- Use `"${snake_case}"` to ensure that variables are properly parsed for strings.
+- Use `"${variable_name}"` when you want to expose information from the variable & to ensure that variables are properly parsed as strings."
+- If you want to insert another regular string as a suffix or prefix to the `"${variable_name}"`, you should do that in this format: `"prefix-${variable_name}-suffix"`
 - Use `set -euo pipefail` at the start of the script, to ensure that module will fail the image build if error is caught.
-     -  You can also use `set -euxo pipefail` during debuggiong, so that each executed command is printed.
+     -  You can also use `set -euxo pipefail` during debugging, where each executed command is printed.
 This should not be used in a published module.

 ### Documentation